kmahyyg/go-libzt/README.md

 Compiled on 2023-01-01, using M1 MacBook for MacOS.

+Platform specific note for MacOS:
+- For cross-compiling against amd64 on Apple Silicon:  add `set(CMAKE_OSX_ARCHITECTURES "x86_64")` before all `set` in `CMakelists.txt`

 Compiled on 2023-01-01, using AMD64 VM with glibc version TODO on Parrot OS (Debian-based)

+Platform specific note for Linux:
+- For ARM: Apply this patch before you compile: https://github.com/zerotier/libzt/pull/179

 Compiled on 2023-01-01, using AMD64 Host on Windows 10 Build 19045 with VS 2022.
+Platform specific note for Windows:
+- Use MinGW if possible.

 # LICENSE